leonhard-s/auraxium/docs/usage/basic/census.rst

 .. note::

-   The URL generator is independent from the rest of the Auraxium package and may be imported separately.
+   The URL generator is independent of the rest of the Auraxium package and may be imported separately.
 If your use case does not benefit from the object model or event streaming client, you can still use the URL generator on its own to keep your source code free of URL literals:

    .. code-block:: python3